Eric Millar

 Millar first attacked the girl when she was a 14-year-old member of a scout pack where he was a leader and admitted crossdressing in black stockings, suspenders and high heels “for sexual pleasure”.
 Millar’s victim reported him after she became a police officer herself.

 At the trial, Lord Justice McDermott admonished Millar for instructing his lawyers to put details of the victim’s private life in the public domain: “Every piece of ‘dirt’ that he could find was put to her.
 He sought to have her shamed and disgraced,” he said.
-The judge added that the RUC officer and scoutmaster had taken advantage of his position of trust and of the 15-year-old girl’s fear of him and had “damaged her for life”.
+The judge added that the RUC officer and scoutmaster had taken advantage of his position of trust and of the 15-year-old girl’s fear of him that had “damaged her for life”.

 Media reports